Kathy Schick: Field and laboratory research

 Schick has travelled to many countries around the world as a part of her fieldwork in anthropology.
 Her travel experiences have allowed her to closely study various cultures, physical traits of individuals in the region, languages, and prehistory through archaeology.
 She has analyzed early tools in different regions through excavations and studying how they were developed and used by humans who lived in the Stone Age era.
 Her fieldwork also entails the study of human fossil ancestors through excavations and subsequent laboratory analyses.
 Specifically, her research focuses on paleoanthropology, the study of human evolution, which is interconnected with the work of physical anthropologists, archaeologists, and other individuals in related specialized fields.

 Schick has participated in fieldwork relating to her areas of interest across the world for decades.
-She has observed archaeological sites and lithic collections in Oldowan and Acheulean sites such as Olduvai Gorge in Tanzania, Dmanisi in the Republic of Georgia, Gona and Middle Awash in Ethiopia, Nihewan Basin in China, Lake Natron in Tanzania, Ambrona in Spain, and Koobi Fora in Kenya.
+She has observed archaeological sites and lithic collections in Oldowan and Acheulean sites such as Olduvai Gorge in Tanzania, Dmanisi in the Georgia, Gona and Middle Awash in Ethiopia, Nihewan Basin in China, Lake Natron in Tanzania, Ambrona in Spain, and Koobi Fora in Kenya.